 Programming your thermostat is one of the best ways to keep the house cool and efficient at the same time.
 If everyone leaves during the day, you can set your thermostat to warm up while the house is empty and start cooling just before you get home.

 Cool the house down efficiently at night and choose a tolerable medium temperature during the day.
-Smart thermostats can even adapt to peak hours and help you to balance cooling cycles with your daily schedule.
+Smart thermostats can even adapt to peak hours and help you balance cooling cycles with your daily schedule.

 7. Clear Debris from the Outside AC Unit

 If you want to improve efficiency from the outside in, check on the outdoor unit of your AC system.
-Clear away any brush and debris from the vents and, if you see any dented fins or a great deal of dirt buildup, a technician can sort it out for you.
+Clear away any brush and debris from the vents, and if you see any dented fins or a great deal of dirt buildup, a technician can sort it out for you.

 8. Book Your Annual HVAC Maintenance & Cleaning

 Speaking of HVAC technicians, every HVAC system needs an annual maintenance visit for cleaning, tune-up, and potential repairs.
-Book yours in the springtime before the heat of summer whenever possible, or in the middle of summer if your AC is not as efficient as it should be.
+Book yours in the springtime before the heat of summer whenever possible or in the middle of summer if your AC is not as efficient as it should be.
 A quick tune-up can significantly improve your AC unit’s performance and energy efficiency.

 9. Have Your Ducts Cleaned